darrenfishell/darrenfishell.github.io/_posts/2018-02-27-how-will-maine-pick-areas-for-new-tax-benefits.md

 >[His interest, he said](https://www.banking.senate.gov/public/_cache/files/9902b281-6454-4ca8-b61a-1a205bf65c48/73459583A4E1046AC282026EBE28F93F.hassett-testimony-6-6-17.pdf), stems from growing up near Turners Falls, Mass., which has struggled [since the closing of its longtime paper mills](http://www.masslive.com/business-news/index.ssf/2017/08/southworth_paper_closing_leaves_gap_for.html).

 Below are the 123 areas that Maine officials will be sorting through as candidates for these new tax incentives.
-The law caps the areas they can select at 31, but two could be "contiguous" tracts, adjacent to a low-income area.
+The law caps the areas they can select at 31, but two could be from a group of 79 "contiguous" tracts, adjacent to a low-income area (also shown below).

 In the map below, I've selected a few different variables that one might consider in picking the towns in question.